nelab-utokyo/beatsync/behavior/software/README.md

 https://mono-wireless.com/jp/products/TWE-Lite-2525A/howtouse-graph.html
 This code is called from recording_start.py.

-# MNLib
+# MNLib (Downloaded from the URL above)
-The sources that Graph.py references.
+The sources code that Graph.py references.
 They are from Mono Wirelss inc., but apptag.py is modified to change the name of the log file.

 # video_wth_music.py
 This code is for the video recording and music playback.
 This code is called from recording_start.py.